Can't upgrade right now? You can find older versions of ReGraph here.

 To create them,

-pass an object with width
+pass an object with width and height dimensions in the shape property.

-You can also give them rounded corners using the node border's radius
+You can also give them rounded corners using the node border's radius.

 Get inspired in our new Cyber showcase